18 Best Christmas Towns in the US

-From New Hampshire to Florida and Pennsylvania to California, discover these holiday havens with our list of the best Christmas towns in the United States.
+From Alaska to Florida and Pennsylvania to California, discover these holiday havens with our list of the best Christmas towns in the United States.

 1. Bethlehem, PA

 Nicknamed "Christmas City," Bethlehem was settled by a group of Moravian immigrants in the mid-18th century.
 Its historic downtown is adorned with lights and holiday cheer, and visitors can get a guided walking tour exploring the entire historic area to get a better understanding of the city's cultural heritage.

 While Christmas shopping in downtown's local shops and boutiques, be sure to stop by the Moravian Book Shop, an independent shop that was first established in 1745.
 Today, it is considered the oldest book store in the world that has been in continuous operation.